shunlll999/abc_stock_test/README.md

-# ABC stock test
+# stock test
-The example code for test developer exprerince.
+The example code for developer practice.

 ### The step of my configure of the project